Aminsed/TradingOptimizationPlatform/README.md

   data
 ```

-Choose a broker to download data from (Binance or FTX)
+Choose a broker to download data from (Binance, GCapiClient, Dukascopy)
 example:
 ```bash
   Choose an exchange: binance